plumphp/plum/docs/filters.md

 SkipFirstFilter
 --------------

 The `SkipFirstFilter` skips the first items.
 The amount of items skipped is passed in as a constructor argument.
-It can be used to skip the header of a csv for example.
+It can be used to skip the header of a CSV or Excel file.

 ```php
 use Plum\Plum\Filter\SkipFirstFilter;